syncfusion-content/maui-docs/MAUI/ImageEditor/save.md

 ### Save picker opening event

-The `SavePickerOpening` event occurs while the save picker is opening.
-Using this event, you can enable or disable the save picker.
+The `SavePickerOpening` event occurs while the save picker is open.
+`Cancel`: Enable or disable the save picker by setting the `Cancel` argument to true or false.

 {% tabs %}